0codeskills/VirusTotal-Investigation/README.md

 ---------------------
 #### **Summary**
 Through investigating various file hashes on VirusTotal, I have developed strong data analysis skills, specifically in filtering through complex and sometimes ambiguous datasets.
-I’ve learned that the ability to effectively pivot from a single Indicator of Compromise (IOC) to related artifacts—such as IP addresses and domain names—is critical for uncovering the broader scope of a threat.
+I’ve learned that the ability to effectively pivot from a single Indicator of Compromise (IOC) to related artifacts — such as IP addresses and domain names — is critical for uncovering the broader scope of a threat.